Devoteam/NetCICD/README.md

 ## Environment ##
 NetCICD is developed on a Ubuntu 20.04.1 Desktop laptop with CML Personal edition version 2.1.

+CML can be stock install with refplat_p-20201110-fcs.iso.
+CML is not down/upward compatible for reference platforms ([see the CML documentation, question 7](https://developer.cisco.com/docs/modeling-labs/#!faq/installation-questions)) .

+I use one additional network for compatibility with the DevNet sandboxes: 10.10.20.0/24.
+The host running VMWare must have IPaddress 10.10.20.50, [see the VMWare documentation.](https://www.vmware.com/support/ws55/doc/ws_net_advanced_ipaddress.html)

 For more information see the wiki attached to this repo.